wesdoyle/python_epidemic_simulation/README.md

  ## Credits

 Thank you to [Vue Minh Khue's example](https://github.com/khuevu/pygames/tree/master/bouncingball), from which I adapted basic 2-dimensional particle interactions for simulating collisions between circular objects in `pygame`.

+ ## Improvements

+ Improvements, additions, and corrections to the simulation are welcome.
+Please create a pull request if you would like to contribue.